Palestinian rocket arsenal

 The Palestinian rocket arsenal used in the Arab–Israeli conflict includes a wide range of rockets and missiles, varying in design, size and payload capacity.
 Palestinian rockets include those locally made in Gaza and the West Bank as well as weapons smuggled from Iran and Syria.
 Rockets are used in attacks on Israel, mostly to target Israeli civilian centers in addition to Israeli military posts.
 Various Palestinian groups have used rockets against Israel including Fatah, Hamas, Islamic Jihad, as well as left-wing groups.
-Rockets are one of the main weapons produced by Palestinian militant and freedom fighter groups.
+Rockets are one of the main weapons produced by Palestinian militant and terrorist groups.